|

 Introduction

-A necessary background for this article can be found in the author’s
+A necessary background for this Chapter can be found in Chapter 4, "Creation

 which tells the Quran story

-of how God created life on Earth, let it evolve, and intervened to
+of how Allah (God), praise to Him, created life on Earth, let it evolve, and intervened to

-The verses related to the topics of these three articles, like the
+The verses related to the topics of Chapters 1, 2, and 3, like the

-word has a specific meaning within a certain context but it may have
+word contained in them has a specific meaning within a certain context but it may have

 other meanings in other contexts.
 That is why the translation from

 Arabic is not enough.
-It has to be complimented with facts from the
+It has to be explained further with facts from the

 sciences, particularly from Anthropology and Biology in this case,